 MB-105

-March Biosciences’ lead asset, MB-105, selectively targets CD5, a widely expressed antigen both in normal and malignant T- cells.
-Leveraging our proprietary manufacturing processes combined with an optimized CAR design, we are able to overcome key challenges for CAR T cell therapy.
+March Biosciences’ lead asset, MB-105, selectively targets CD5, a widely expressed antigen both in normal and malignant T-cells.
+By leveraging our proprietary manufacturing processes combined with an optimized CAR design, we have addressed key barriers to the application of CAR technologies to T-cell malignancies.

 - On-target toxicities against normal T-cells : The specific engineering of MB-105 CAR enables preservation of normal T cells, while maintaining cytotoxicity against CD5+ tumor cells, avoiding risk of severe immunodeficiency